 David Lammy’s proposals overlook a simple reality repeatedly confirmed by social research: marriage benefits not only couples but society itself.

 Marriage provides stability, responsibility and permanence.
 Children raised in stable married households generally experience better educational outcomes, stronger emotional wellbeing and lower levels of poverty.
 Married couples often enjoy better health, longer life expectancy and greater financial security.
 These are not just religious observations.
-They are conclusions supported by decades of evidence.
+They are conclusions supported by decades of evidence, and by scripture:

 Yet while marriage rates continue to decline, Britain’s political class seems more interested in diluting the institution than strengthening it.
 The irony is difficult to miss.
-As family breakdown rises and birth rates fall, ministers appear determined to remove one of the few remaining incentives for people to marry.
+As family breakdown rises and birth rates fall, ministers remove the few remaining incentives for people to marry.

 Ecclesiastes 4:9 Two are better than one; because they have a good reward for their labour.